Agile vs. Scrum vs. Kanban – Comparing Top 3 Project Management Methodologies

 - Encourage continuous improvement through dynamic communication between teams and end-user customers.

 - Supports projects with vaguely outlined end goals, i.e. work-in-progress shaped by feedback.

 - Focuses on the adaptation to change.
 Shorter planning cycles pave the way for convenient editing and optimization of backlogs.

-- A subset of the Agile method.
+- Scrum is a subset of the Agile method.

 - Ideal for projects that focus on transparency and user visibility.